bcgov/SDPR_Case_Management_SuiteCRM/helm/suitecrm/README.md

 >
 > This chart uses the [BC Gov Backup Container MariaDB Docker Image](https://github.com/BCDevOps/backup-container?tab=readme-ov-file).
 Check the documentation for more information on how to configure the backup storage container.
 >
-> Due to a bug in the MariaDB Docker image verification process, this project is bulding the image from [this Pull Request](https://github.com/BCDevOps/backup-container/pull/131), which fixes the bug (check [this issue](https://github.com/BCDevOps/backup-container/issues/82) for more information.
+> Due to a bug in the MariaDB Docker image verification process, this project is bulding the image from [this Pull Request](https://github.com/BCDevOps/backup-container/pull/131), which fixes the bug (check [this issue](https://github.com/BCDevOps/backup-container/issues/82) for more information).
 >
 > Check the [Creating ImageStream and BuildConfig](../../openshift/README.md#creating-imagestream-and-buildconfig) section on how to build and deploy a docker image from a Pull Request.